ammaritiz/LexisNexisHackathon17/README.md

 Our Bot Milestone is demonstrated in this demo on youtube and can be accessed in [here](https://youtu.be/gZ3FrKAC1VQ).

 Our Service Milestone is demonstrated in this demo on youtube and can be accessed in [here](https://youtu.be/xcyAL6UnUK8).

+Our Deployment demo is demonstrated in these two demos on youtube and can be accessed in [here](https://youtu.be/fOz08XTs3x4) and [here](https://youtu.be/fOaChTrD9bM).